British envoy's convoy ambushed in Libya, two wounded

 However, the high security committee source said: "The wounds are minor, it's not serious."

-The fact that the casualties were not worse suggested that the British diplomats were using armoured vehicles, common practice for Western missions in Libya.
+The fact that the casualties were not worse suggested that the British diplomats were using armored vehicles, common practice for Western missions in Libya.

 VIOLENCE HOT SPOT